Medications

 Bottom Line

 If you're on Ozempic now and it's working, there's no reason to wait.
-If you're not getting the results you want, talk to your doctor about your options — including switching to tirzepatide (Mounjaro/Zepbound) while CagriSema is still in trials.
+If you're not getting the results you want, talk to your doctor about your options — including switching to tirzepatide (Mounjaro/Zepbound) while CagriSema is still in FDA review.

 Get GLP-1 tips in your inbox